kinkerl/eukalypse_brew/README.rst

     :alt: Travis CI Build Status

-website sanity checks from the users point of view
+website sanity checks from the users point of a view

 Resources
 ---------